 Because of the close working relationship that developed with the Geological Survey of Ireland during Phase 1 of the strategy, the GWS sector has developed a deeper understanding of groundwater drinking water sources, the catchments that feed into them and the importance of construction and maintenance to the performance of boreholes in particular.
 The particular issues that arise for spring sources – and especially those located in karst limestone districts – is also much better understood.

 Pesticide misuse is also a major concern for drinking water suppliers.
 Increased monitoring during the herbicide spraying season has indicated a particular issue with MCPA contamination.
-The NFGWS, as part of a stakeholder group chaired by the EPA, is working to increase public awareness of this issue through the development and distribution of leaflets for householders and professional users,
+The NFGWS, as part of a stakeholder group chaired by the EPA, is working to increase public awareness of this issue through the development and distribution of leaflets for householders and professional users.
+National GWS source protection projects have also included various education and community awareness initiatives, including the award-winning 'Let it Bee' initiative and 'I've planted a tree and my garden is pesticide free.'

 By building awareness of the potential damage that can be caused to a source through specific actions (e.g. careless land-spreading) or inactions (e.g. failure to properly maintain a wastewater treatment system), the water provider’s primary objective is to alter behaviour and to recruit farmers, householders, community organisations and businesses within the catchment area as partners in devising and implementing a source protection plan.